-Impairment of neurological functions is frequently due to disruption of axonal connections.
-For example, focal injuries at a few segment of spinal cord can cause severe disability like paraplegia or quadriplegia, since neural connections between the brain and spinal motor centers can be severed by injuries with a diameter less than 1 cm.
-In old aged citizens, multiple ischemic injuries to white matter are a frequent cause of cognitive decline and gait abnormality, which can be typified in subcortical vascular dementia.
-This is also due to disruption of cortico-cortical and/or cortico-subcortical neural circuits.
+Neurological functions are impaired frequently due to a disruption of axonal connections.
+For example, focal injuries at a few segments of the spinal cord can cause severe disabilities like paraplegia or quadriplegia, since neural connections between the brain and spinal motor centers can be severed by injuries with a diameter less than 1 cm.
+In old-aged citizens, multiple ischemic injuries to the white matter are a frequent cause of cognitive decline and gait abnormality, which are typified in the subcortical vascular dementia.
+This is also due to a disruption of cortico-cortical and/or cortico-subcortical neural circuits.

 Therefore, we propose that regeneration of severed axons or minimizing degeneration of axons and myelin sheath can ensure clinically meaningful functional recovery.
 We have begun three projects to accomplish axon regeneration and to attenuate ischemic white matter degeneration, which are illustrated below.

-To these ends, we employ interdisciplinary modalities ranging from basic biochemical tools, primary neural and stem cell cultures, mouse genetics, in vivo gene delivery, axon tracing, and functional behavioral assessments.
+To these ends, we are employing interdisciplinary modalities ranging from basic biochemical tools, primary neural and stem cell cultures, mouse genetics, in vivo gene delivery, axon tracing, and functional behavioral assessments.
 We are being constantly spurred by rapid progresses in concepts and experiment tool in the field of connectomics, the study of neural connections.
-We wish you to become interested in “Reverse Connectomics”, in which RePairing injured neural connections relying on the blueprint created by works from the connectomics.
+We wish you to become interested in “Reverse Connectomics”, in which RePairing injured neural connections relies on the blueprint created by works from the connectomics.

 1) To promote axon regeneration using pro-regenerative macrophage